hermit-os/uhyve/README.md

 - `HERMIT_CPUS`: specifies the number of cores the virtual machine may use.
 - `HERMIT_MEM`: defines the memory size of the virtual machine.
 The suffixes *M* and *G* can be used to specify a value in megabytes or gigabytes, respectively.
-- setting `HERMIT_VERBOSE` to `1` makes the hypervisor print kernel log messages to the terminal.
 - `HERMIT_GDB_PORT=port` activate a gdb server for the application running inside Uhyve. _See below_

 By default, the loader initializes a system with one core and 512 MiB RAM.